Treyson-Grange/DroneCones/FinalProjectReport/LowLevelDesign.md

       * A list of most recent order status
          * Placed
          * Ready
-         * In transit (have a default timer timer to change it from transit to devlivered after 8 min)
+         * In transit (have a default timer to determine how long it is in transit for this phase)
          * Delivered
    * Account Information Page
       * We see this as redundant so we might delete this page for the customer since the address and payment information can be changed and viewed in the shopping cart page??
 Do we need to save credit card info and addresses?
 Ask Erik? (maybe we’ll just implement it for fun)